 Acidification with Strong Acids to pH 3

 Given is a groundwater sample with pH 6.9.
-How much nitric acid (HNO3) and how much sulfuric acid (H2SO4) are needed to obtain pH 3?
+How much nitric acid (HNO3) or how much sulfuric acid (H2SO4) is needed to obtain pH 3?

 Acidification with HNO3 (Monoprotic Acid)

 Click on Open and select the groundwater sample “gw.sol”.
 The only thing we have to do is to change the pH parameter from 6.9 to 3.0.
 Then, click on Start.

 Immediately you will get the message that the charge balance error is very large: 81.9.
 It’s no surprise because our change of pH leads to an immense excess of H+ ions.
 To re-adjust charge balance, we select the parameter NO3, and click on next.

 A schema pops up (which can be expanded by clicking on Details) as shown in the picture on the right.
 The adjusted amount of NO3- is just the required amount of